ankit-lilly/nqcli/README.md

 }
 ```

+Note that `dsoadev` and `dsoaqa` are names that I've given my aws cli sso profiles.
+Yours maybe be different.

 Set `NEPTUNE_URL` (or `AWS_REGION`) in the `env` block if you need to override endpoint discovery.

 ## Web UI